In counseling, we often see “values” as a very powerful tool to guide people’s actions and behaviors.

 Like any tool, we can use it consciously and with precision, or we can use it unconsciously and reactively.

 If we use a knife consciously and with precision to prepare food, then it’s wonderful.
 If we use the knife unconsciously and reactively, then it’s extremely dangerous.

 It’s like arguing over the usefulness of a knife or a drill.
 No one can deny that those are very useful.
-But give it to a baby, then it’s a terrible idea.
+But if we give it to a young infant, then that may be a terrible idea.